Rix565/mv-LOL/README.md

 **font used for the crappy logo: https://www.dafont.com/toon-cats.font**

 # last notes (why am i writing a professional readme for a freaking april fools)
-if you really want a real, good-looking clone, you can go fuck yourself.
+if you really want a real, good-looking clone, you can go fuck yourself. /j

-for real tho, i made one: https://github.com/OldverseMVC/Oldverse
+for real tho, i made one (im not saying its a good-looking clone): https://github.com/OldverseMVC/Oldverse

-**please dont use it or consequences**
+**please dont use it, just please dont even if i can do nothing**
 # can i use this code?
 sure. its under wtfpl. if you use it somehow i wonder why